15 Best Platforms For Bloggers

 - Limited design and branding customization options.

-- Building an initial audience can be slow and requires effort.
+- Building an initial audience can be slow and requires consistent effort.

 4. Ghost